microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 Test accounts and video
 ~~~~~~~~~~~~~~~~~~~~~~~

-In order to enable your WOPI host to use Office Online's :ref:`production environment <production environment>`,
+In order to enable your WOPI host to use |wac|'s :ref:`production environment <production environment>`,
-Microsoft will perform some validation of your WOPI implementation and Office Online integration.
+Microsoft will perform some validation of your WOPI implementation and |wac| integration.
 This requires that
 you provide Microsoft **test accounts** in addition to **a video demonstrating the testing.**